sumeetvaidya/bootcamp/challenge-2/loan_qualifier_app/README.md

 ---

 ## License <br/>
-The code is licensed using Educational Community License v2.0
+The code is licensed using Unlicense